patrickkettner/opal-webpack/README.md

 ## Known issues/limitations
 * This loader uses a bootstrapped Opal compiler.
 This means that a compiled version of the compiler is compiling your code.
 There may some issues (like [this one](https://github.com/opal/opal/pull/1422)) that are still being addressed in Opal that affect the compiler.
 * First time compiling is relatively slow compared to Ruby one, use `--watch` option for webpack to speed up dev iteration or use the cache option which will cache compiled assets to the filesystem.
+* Code splitting on Opal requires does not yet work
 * erb is not supported (which should be implemented as separate loader).

 ## Examples